alex1ozr/LearnDotNet/Interviews/Questions.DotNet_en.md

    - [David Fowler](https://github.com/davidfowl/AspNetCoreDiagnosticScenarios/blob/master/AsyncGuidance.md)
 7. Why is ConfigureAwait() needed and is there a need to use it in ASP.NET Core?
 8. What is the difference between ConfigureAwait(true) and ConfigureAwait(false)?
 In the context of finite state machines, where does the execution return?
+9. What is Task?
+What does it unfold into?

 ### Data structures and Algorithms
 1. Dictionary and HashTable - what for?
-    - Why O(1) for adding and finding in c# dictionary? questions about collision
+   - Why O(1) for adding and finding in c# dictionary?
+   - Characteristics of the hash function
+   - Types of hashing (chain/open addressing)
+   - Ways to resolve collisions
 2. [Big-O notation](https://www.freecodecamp.org/news/big-o-notation-why-it-matters-and-why-it-doesnt-1674cfa8a23c/)
 3. DateTime vs DateTimeOffset vs TimeSpan
 4. List vs LinkedList vs Array